-Students should contact the Registrar's Office immediately in the event of any address, telephone number, passport, Emirates ID, email address or name change.
+Students should contact the Registrar's Office immediately in the event of any address, telephone number, passport, Emirates ID, UAE residence visa, email address or name change.
 Some changes such as name change may require additional documentation.
 Contact the Registrar's Office for details.